Sabrina Butler: Retrial

 In 1995, Sabrina Butler's case went to retrial.
-By this time, more evidence emerged about how Sabrina did not murder her son.
-At the trial, one of Sabrina's neighbors had come forward with evidence that corroborated her account: that the injuries to her son occurred during the course of an unsuccessful attempt to administer CPR.
+By this time, more evidence emerged that Sabrina may have not murdered her son.
+At the trial, one of Sabrina's neighbors had come forward with evidence that corroborated her account: she attempted to administer CPR to her son.
 In addition, the medical examiner changed his opinion about Walter's cause of death, which he now believed occurred due to a kidney malady.
+However, no definitive cause of death was ever established.

+One of Sabrina's appellate attorneys, Clive Stafford Smith, believed there had been a rush to judgment in the case, but conceded that he "doesn't know what the truth is."
+Her co-counsel, Robert McDuff, indicated that, at best, the case should have been prosecuted as manslaughter.
+He believed that Sabrina had been overcharged, causing the jury to distrust the prosecution's case.

-On December 17, 1995, Sabrina was acquitted and exonerated.
+On December 17, 1995, Sabrina was acquitted and released from custody.
+The jury foreperson indicated that they weren't fully convinced of Sabrina's innocence, but did have reasonable doubt.

 Today

 When Sabrina was acquitted of murder, she had spent more than five years in prison and thirty-three months on death row.
 She is the first of two women in the United States to be exonerated from death row, the other being Debra Milke in Arizona.

-Today, she is living in the same Mississippi town in which she was convicted, has remarried, and is raising three children.
+Today, Sabrina is living in the same Mississippi town in which she was convicted, has remarried, and is raising three children.
 She is now hoping to be a criminal investigator.

 Sabrina Butler-Porter had a book published in 2012, entitled Exonerated: The Sabrina Butler Story.
 She is also a storyteller in a collection of stories entitled Pruno, Ramen and a Side of Hope, Stories of Surviving Wrongful Conviction.
+In 2022, Elle magazine published her opinion essay about efforts to stop the execution of Melissa Lucio and summarizing claims raised by advocates that Lucio's conviction may be unreliable.